 Voted “America’s Prettiest Small Town” in 2017 by TripAdvisor, Black Mountain sits just 20 minutes outside of bustling Asheville and serves as an excellent home base to explore western North Carolina.
 Yet you may find it impossible to pry away from the tranquility of your cabin rental on Lake Eden, where you can choose from treehouse-style cabins, vintage campers, rustic cabins or luxury cottages.
 The lake also hosts the beloved LEAF festival every October: a colorful, soul-lifting event focused on music, art, culture and community.
 You’ll also find three local craft breweries in this town: Lookout Brewing, Pisgah Brewing and Black Mountain Brewing.
 But cider and mead fans, never fear: Black Mountain Ciderworks + Meadery has you covered.

 Winston-Salem evolved from the Moravian community of Old Salem – still intact and worth exploring for an afternoon – to a charming, art-centric city with history at every turn.
 Old tobacco factories have been transformed into art studios, tech hubs and co-working spaces.
 In fact, Innovation Quarter, one of America’s fastest-growing research park, resides inside the former R.J.
 Reynolds Tobacco Company property.
-Yet just a few miles away, travelers can find natural beauty in Reynolda Gardens, a 129-acre retreat filled with nature trails and lush gardens that will certainly provide a rainbow of fall colors to soak in during your visit.
+Yet just a few miles away, travelers can find natural beauty in Reynolda Gardens, a 134-acre retreat filled with nature trails and lush gardens that will certainly provide a rainbow of fall colors to soak in during your visit.
 Want a unique souvenir?
-Hit an Art-o-mat machine, part of an international network of 130 former cigarette machines that now sell 50,000-plus pieces of $5 art annually.
+Hit an Art-o-mat machine, part of an international network of 100+ former cigarette machines that sell pieces of art for $5.